MetaMask/SIPs/SIPS/sip-26.md

 Keyring API so it can forward signing requests to it through the [`keyring_submitRequest`][submit-request] method.

-### Account Resolution Snaps
+### Address Resolution Snaps

-The Account Resolution Snaps are responsible for extracting the account address that should receive the signing request from the request object.
+The Address Resolution Snaps are responsible for extracting the account address that should receive the signing request from the request object.
 This is accomplished by exposing the `resolveAddress` method to the Account Router.